 Medical malpractice is a highly complex area of law that is difficult to navigate on your own.
 Proving that your surgeon, doctor, nurse, or other healthcare provider committed malpractice and caused your injuries can be a challenging process.
-With all the different ways that medical malpractice may occur, you may wish to rely on a skilled personal injury lawyer for help.
+With all the different ways that medical malpractice may occur, you may wish to rely on a skilled Altoona personal injury lawyer for help.

 Medical malpractice occurs when the care and treatment that medical personnel provide for their patients falls below the accepted standard of care for that profession.
 If patients suffer injuries or a worsening of their medical conditions as a result of the substandard medical care, they may have a cause of action for medical malpractice.

 Various situations can lead to medical malpractice.
 For instance, a doctor may fail to diagnose or misdiagnose a medical condition or disease.
 A missed diagnosis may result in crucial delays in treatment that could substantially worsen the condition or make it untreatable.
-Another typical medical error may occur when doctors, nurses, or pharmacists make mistakes in administering medication to patients.
+Another typical medical error may occur when doctors, nurses, or pharmacists make mistakes in prescribing or administering medication to patients.
 In doing so, they may:

 When a patient receives the wrong medication, severe side effects or drug interactions can result.
-As a result, patients may suffer injuries, worsening of existing medical conditions, or even death.
+As a result, patients may suffer injuries, worsening of existing medical conditions, or even wrongful death.
 A medical malpractice lawyer in Altoona may be able to investigate the circumstances that led to the injuries or death of patients and determine whether malpractice occurred in specific cases.